ryanhellyer/comic-glot/README.md

 Instead of charging, give free comics to those who tweet or FB about the last comic they read.
 Each comic = 1 tweet/FB message.

+Encourage translators, but giving prominent credit and link back.
+Could show picture of them with info. before or after reading comic.

 Comic GLot

 Suitable comic to port into it: